- add to frozen or homemade pizza

 - stir into pasta

 - add to homemade chili, soup, or jambalaya

-- thaw & then mix into scrambled eggs, breakfast muffins, or fritattas
+- thaw & mix into scrambled eggs, breakfast muffins, a frittata or quiche

 Want more real food & gadget recommendations?
 Check out my shop page.